avajs/ava/docs/recipes/es-modules.md

 ## Using the `esm` package

-If you want to use the ESM syntax, without relying on Node.js' implementation, your best bet is to use the [`esm`](https://github.com/standard-things/esm) package.
+If you're using Node.js 10 and AVA 3 and you want to use the ESM syntax, without relying on Node.js' implementation, your best bet is to use the [`esm`](https://github.com/standard-things/esm) package.
 Make sure to use the `.js` extension and *do not* set `"type": "module"` in `package.json`.

+*Note: The `esm` package is no longer supported in AVA 4.*

 Here's how you get it working with AVA.